XIMDEX/xcms/INSTALLATION.md

 #Installing the Semantic Web CMS Ximdex

-Ximdex CMS basically requires a Linux machine, a Database server as MySQL (or MariaDB) and an Apache Web Server with PHP.
+Ximdex CMS requires a Linux host, a Database server (MySQL or MariaDB) and Apache Web Server with PHP.

-You can install Ximdex CMS with Docker or using its web installer.
+You can install Ximdex CMS with Docker or using the web installer.
 Additionally, a fully manual installation can be found at install/XIMDEX_manual_installation_guidelines.md.

 ## A) Installing Ximdex CMS using Docker